Post

-How to Auto-Translate Posts with Claude Sonnet 4 API (2) - Writing and Applying Automation Scripts
+How to Auto-Translate Posts with the Claude Sonnet 4 API (2) - Writing and Applying Automation Scripts

 Introduction

-Since introducing Anthropic’s Claude 3.5 Sonnet API for multilingual translation of blog posts in June 12024, I have been satisfactorily operating this translation system for nearly a year through several improvements to prompts and automation scripts, as well as model version upgrades.
-In this series, I aim to cover the reasons for choosing the Claude Sonnet model during the introduction process, prompt design methods, and how to implement API integration and automation through Python scripts.
+Since introducing Anthropic’s Claude 3.5 Sonnet API in June 12024 for multilingual translation of my blog posts, I have been successfully operating the translation system for nearly a year, following several improvements to the prompts and automation scripts, as well as model version upgrades.
+In this series, I will discuss why I chose the Claude Sonnet model and later added Gemini 2.5 Pro, how I designed the prompts, and how I implemented API integration and automation using a Python script.

-The series consists of 2 posts, and this post you are reading is the second in the series.
+The series consists of two posts, and you are currently reading the second one.

-This post continues from Part 1, so if you haven’t read it yet, I recommend reading the previous post first.
+This post is a continuation of Part 1.
+If you haven’t read it yet, I recommend starting with the previous post.

-The prompt design result from the process introduced in Part 1 is as follows.
+The final prompt design, resulting from the process introduced in Part 1, is as follows.

 1